 - Once you have chosen the right technology partner, define your key evaluation factors to measure successful adoption and communicate it well with your partner so that they align their efforts and commitment with SLA.
 This will help in final stages for both parties to put coordinated efforts for success.

 The next step is to ensure effective implementation.
-Web to print is actually a fundamental change in the way you do the business, hence people from every department per say sales, marketing, customer support, production, shipping and delivery, accounts and billing etc. have to be involved from early stages of implementation.
+Web2print software is actually a fundamental change in the way you do the business, hence people from every department per say sales, marketing, customer support, production, shipping and delivery, accounts and billing etc. have to be involved from early stages of implementation.

 Yes, you definitely need a skilled technical resource to coordinate and work with the provider for implementation of the project but you also need a skilled manager or leader who can guide, influence and coordinate with people from all functional areas of your business to ensure they are well acquainted with changes to be brought by web to print in the way various departments coordinate and function.

-Also consider that not every product you offer is suitable for web to print, so prepare the right strategy for which products and services you would like to offer online and which are to be processed offline, thus avoiding complicating the system to accommodate every product.
+Also consider that not every product you offer is suitable for web to print design tool, so prepare the right strategy for which products and services you would like to offer online and which are to be processed offline, thus avoiding complicating the system to accommodate every product.

 Once the system is fully implemented and configured and before you are ready to launch, make sure that you involve key people from all functional areas to evaluate how system solves their day to day challenges and how they get benefitted from it.
 This will help you build internal team confidence and go to market with positive perspective.